 Shanshe is a member of the Men's Soccer Team.

-Shuping has received an internship through Geneseo Office of International Program, The Washington Center - Integrated Science and Policy Intership.
+Shuping has received an internship through Geneseo Office of International Program, The Washington Center - Integrated Science and Policy Internship.
 The Washington Center offers a residential program in Washington, DC that includes an internship placement, an academic course taught in the evening, and a leadership forum including a lecture series, public policy dialogues on Capitol Hill, small group meetings, civic engagement opportunities and career development activities.
 Internship placements can be in government agencies, corporations, or non-profit organizations, such as the Department of Energy, the National Institutes of Health or the Smithsonian Institution.

 Kate was accepted to study abroad this summer at Middlesex University in Great Britain.